AndrosDe/ploerr/README.md

     - a custom 404-Error-Page with just standard wireframe from the base with centered text in the content block

     Updates:
-    - the ProductMangement page, description page, container page are wireframe copies of the Products Page
+    - the ProductMangement page, description page, and container page is wireframe copies of the Products Page
-    - add_description page, add_container page are wireframe copies of the Add Product Page
+    - add_description page and add_container page are wireframe copies of the Add Product Page
-    - edit_description page, edit_container page are wireframe copies of the Edit Product Page
+    - edit_description page and edit_container page are wireframe copies of the Edit Product Page
-    - the conifrm_delete_product was delted, but the wireframe ( a copy of Product_Details ) was used to create conifrm_delete_description and conifrm_delete_container
+    - the conifrm_delete_product was deleted, but the wireframe ( a copy of Product_Details ) was used to create conifrm_delete_description and conifrm_delete_container
     - the add_product_review and edit_product_review pages are wireframe copies Product_Details

   <br><br>